Ensuring the integrity of the European carbon market

 The European carbon market is growing rapidly.
 As it gets more sophisticated, it is important that the rules governing oversight of the market keep pace with its development and adequately address risks that may arise.

 In principle, anyone can trade in the carbon market.
 The main categories of traders are energy companies and industrial companies that have obligations under the EU ETS, and financial intermediaries such as banks which also act on behalf of smaller companies and emitters.

-To ensure a safe and efficient trading environment and to enhance confidence in the market, the European Commission has made a proposal to fully include emission allowances within the scope of revised rules governing financial markets will include all segments of the carbon market.
+To ensure a safe and efficient trading environment and to enhance confidence in the market, the scope of revised rules governing financial markets will include all segments of the carbon market.
 The revised rules have been adopted by the Council and the European Parliament.
-This means: